lemke-ethan/JSBrowserStriker/README.md

 ## Installation
 1. Download the plugin by cliking the button **Download ZIP** on the right.
 2. Extract the contents of the ZIP file to your web project's folder.
-3. Include the following JavaScript files in your header:
+3. Include the following JavaScript files in your header.
     a.
 First packages/cookie.js
     b.
 Then packages/pgwbrowser.js
     c.
 And finally, src/jsbrowserstriker.js